CommDECKER13/Learn-gittuts/README.md

 # Learn-gittuts
-- Hey MKDAN, This is awesome community.
+- Hey MKDAN, This is awesome community. and like to contribute to it .